tianhong92/tianhong.github.io/source/_posts/Hexo-blog-framework.md

 ---
-title: Hexo blog framewrok
+title: Hexo blog framework
 date: 2018-08-20 17:00:41
-tags: self-study
+tags:
 ---

 I have been thinking for a while to create my own personal tech blog to record my tech studies.
 And I came accross Hexo, a simple blog framework for us to create our own blogs.
 It's super helpful for non front-end developers.
 Here are the steps you can follow.